BabakAzure/azure-managed-identities-guide/README.md

-**Writing and Running the Application:**

-1. **Write Your Application**: You can use Notepad or any text editor to write your Python scripts for both scenarios.
+4. **Write Your Application**: You can use Notepad or any text editor to write your Python scripts for both scenarios.
 Save it with a .py extension, for example, blob-MI.py.
-2. **Run the Application**: Navigate to the directory where your script is saved using the cd command in Command Prompt, then run the script with: python blob-MI.py
+(The code will be provided later in this document based on each scenarios.)

 **Additional Notes:**